 The hippopotamus has a cousin, the pygmy hippopotamus (Choeropsis liberiensis), which is about the size of a pig.
 Pygmy hippos are rare, and live in the forests of Liberia, Sierra Leone, and Guinea in West Africa.

 The hippopotamus is large, semi-aquatic, mostly herbivorous mammal living in sub-Saharan Africa.
 It is equally at home on the land and in the water.
 Its scientific name is Hippopotamus amphibius and the second part of its name, which refers to its species, is most appropriate.
 The generic name, Hippopotamus, by which the beast is generally known, means 'river horse'.
 The 'river' part is obvious, but few animals could be less like a horse.
 However, this is how it appeared to the ancient Greeks.
-The hippopotamus's closest relative in the animal kingdom is not a horse, but a pig.
-Among the anatomical features which it shares with the pig is in the form of its feet, which have four toes.
+The hippopotamus's closest living relatives in the animal kingdom is not a horse, but the cetaceans (whales, dolphins, and porposes).
+The hippo has some similarities with the pig.
+Among the anatomical features it shares with the pig are its feet, which have four toes.
 Those of the hippopotamus have large nails, or hooves, and are also webbed for swimming.
 The two animals also have similar teeth, with a tendency for the canine teeth to develop into large tusks.
 The hippo is a powerful swimmer and can make its way upstream against a strong current.
 It can also remain under water for several minutes and often walks along the bottom instead of swimming.
 In spite of its appearance it is not fat: in fact, the percentage of lean meat or muscle on its body is unusually high.

 The hippopotamus was much more widely distributed in prehistoric times than it is now: fossil bones show that it lived even as far north as Britain in the Pleistocene epoch.
 But it is now confined to the tropical regions of Africa.